Urigo/meteor-static-html-compiler/README.md

 ##### constructor(MainHtmlCompiler?, TemplateHtmlCompiler?)

-It is possible to change the way StaticHtmlCompiler works by providing custom MainHtmlCompiler and TemplateHtmlCompiler.
+It is possible to change the way `StaticHtmlCompiler` works by providing custom `MainHtmlCompiler` and `TemplateHtmlCompiler`.

 ### MainHtmlCompiler